 beauty’s self and beauty’s giver.

 The relinquishing of visible beauty becomes, conversely, the recognition of true beauty.
-By returning beauty to God, its external forms are collapsed into the invisible ‘self’ of beauty that is the divine gift of the Spirit.
-Nearly each word in this section of the poem is connected with the operation of the Spirit: (re)sign, sign, seal, motion, breath, sighs.
+By returning beauty to God, its external forms are collapsed into the invisible ‘self’ of beauty that is the divine gift of the spirit.
+Nearly each word in this section of the poem is connected with the operation of the spirit: (re)sign, sign, seal, motion, breath, sighs.
 The ‘beauty-in-the-ghost’ is the Holy Ghost in the heart; through the ‘soaring sighs’ of the heart’s ascent is beauty’s self, the divine spirit, ‘delivered’ back to God.
 This is the ascent of man through the charity of God’s love.
 This is ‘God’s better beauty, grace’.
-Hopkins continues,
+Hopkins continues:

 …what we had lighthanded left in surly the mere mould